PerilousBooklet/arch-linux-notes/arch-linux-server.md

 > [!NOTE]
 > Remember to open the `25565` port in the server's firewall with `sudo ufw allow 25565/tcp` and in the router as well.

+## Wiping drives

+brief intro

+### NVME

+Unmount the drive with: `sudo umount /dev/nvme0n1 /path/to/mount/folder`

+Format the drive (ideal for reuse or resale, you need the `nvme-cli` package): `sudo nvme format /dev/nvme0n1`

+Check if the drive is clean: `sudo file -s /dev/nvme0n1`